anisyanka/learn-embedded-linux/README.md

 See `./scripts/build_bbb_uboot.sh` which builds uboot for the BeagleBoneBlack board or you can use Makefile:
 `make bbb_uboot`

-After building you can find this files into `./out/uboot/` directory:
+After building you can find this files `./out/uboot/ directory:
  - MLO is secodary program loader
  - u-boot is itself bootloader in ELF format for debugging
  - u-boot.map is table of symbols